 This product happened to be Meiji Amino Collagen Powder.
 Long time no see, my friend!

-So, I didn’t buy Meiji Collagen due to brand loyalty.
+So, I didn’t buy Meiji Collagen powder due to brand loyalty.
 On the contrary, I was quite skeptical over a collagen product’s efficacy.
 But I thought there’s no harm trying, now that I’ve officially entered the “mature” phase.
 LOL!

 Preparing Meiji Collagen drink is quite an effortless affair.
 I’m really impressed with how thoughtful Meiji is in its product design and formulation.